Jerry Pritchett: Background

-As a professional metal fabricator, Pritchett was always interested in strength and implemented several strongman movements into his training to help with Powerlifting.
+As a professional metal fabricator, Pritchett was always interested in strength and implemented several strongman movements into his training to help with powerlifting.
+Pritchett began his strength career in powerlifting, competing extensively between 1996 and 2012.

 In 2008 he took part in a local Strongman contest in Phoenix, Arizona and took second place, thus sparking his drive to continue and pursue Strongman.

 Career

 After taking part in All-American Strongman Challenge in 2010, 2011 and 2012, Pritchett participated in his first Giants Live competition in Poland and placed fourth.
-He was invited to World's Strongest Man in 2012 but couldn't excel beyond group stages.
+He was invited to World's Strongest Man (WSM) in 2012 but did not make it beyond the group stages.

-The following year Pritchett won 2013 All-American Strongman Challenge and placed seventh in his inaugural Arnold Strongman Classic.
-He again couldn't advance into World's Strongest Man finals.
+The following year, Pritchett won the 2013 All-American Strongman Challenge and placed seventh in his inaugural Arnold Strongman Classic.
+He again couldn't advance into the World's Strongest Man finals.

-Next year Pritchett won 2014 All-American Strongman Challenge and placed sixth at the Arnold Strongman Classic.
+Next year Pritchett won the 2014 All-American Strongman Challenge and placed sixth at the Arnold Strongman Classic.
 At the World's Strongest Man, he made it to the finals for the first time and placed ninth in arguably the most stacked lineup in WSM history with twelve athletes.

-In 2015 he placed eighth at the Arnold Strongman Classic and tenth at the World's Strongest Man.
+In 2015 he placed eighth at the Arnold Strongman Classic and tenth, again, at the World's Strongest Man finals.

-At 2016 Europe's Strongest Man, Pritchett deadlifted 465 kg raw (without a deadlift suit and using straps in strongman standards), to equal the all-time deadlift world record with Eddie Hall and Benedikt Magnússon.
+At the 2016 Europe's Strongest Man, Pritchett deadlifted 465 kg raw (without a deadlift suit and using straps in strongman standards), to equal the all-time deadlift world record with Eddie Hall and Benedikt Magnússon.
 He also placed sixth at Arnold Strongman Classic and fourth at Giants Live North American Open.

-In 2017 Arnold Strongman Classic, Pritchett placed third behind Brian Shaw and Hafþór Júlíus Björnsson and also broke the raw elephant bar deadlift world record with 467.5 kg.
+In the 2017 Arnold Strongman Classic, Pritchett placed third behind Brian Shaw and Hafþór Júlíus Björnsson and also broke the raw elephant bar deadlift world record with 467.5 kg.
 He also won second at 2017 Arnold South America, third at 2017 Arnold Europe and won 2017 America's Strongest Man.

-In 2018 Arnold Strongman Classic he dropped to sixth and won third in 2018 Arnold Africa.
+In the 2018 Arnold Strongman Classic he dropped to sixth and won third in 2018 Arnold Africa.
 In 2019 Arnold Strongman Classic he further dropped to ninth and won third in 2019 Arnold Africa and second in 2019 Giants Live Wembley.

-In 2020, he earned his best performance in World's Strongest Man, securing fourth place behind Oleksii Novikov, Tom Stoltman and Jean-François Caron.
+In 2020, he earned his best performance in World's Strongest Man, securing fourth place in the finals behind Oleksii Novikov, Tom Stoltman and Jean-François Caron.
 He also placed fifth at the inaugural Shaw Classic.

-Despite placing third at 2021 Masters World's Strongest Man, Pritchett couldn't come into his usual talents at the Rogue Invitational or Shaw Classic competitions and retired from Strongman in 2022.
+Despite placing third at 2021 Masters World's Strongest Man, Pritchett couldn't come into his usual talents at the Rogue Invitational or Shaw Classic competitions and has not competed in professional strongman since 2022.